Mick235711/Beijing-Subway-Tools/docs/tools.md

 ### [`show_first_train.py`](/src/routing/show_first_train.py): Show first/last train time of a station
 (This program has no command-line arguments.)

 Show the first/last train for a station.
-Display are for each line and direction.
+Displays are for each line and direction.

 Example Usage:
 <pre>
+$ python3 src/routing/show_first_train.py
 City default: &lt;北京: 24 lines&gt;
 ?
 Please select a station: <i>北新桥</i>